peschue/shell_wrapper/README.md

-# ai4eu-acumos-shell-wrapper
+# shell-wrapper

-Protobuf-based service for generic Shell Applications
+Protobuf-based service for generic Shell Applications, indented for usage in Acumos in the AI4EU Project.